niklaas/lightline-gitdiff/README.md

 let g:lightline#gitdiff#separator = ' '
 ```

-# How it works
+# How it works / performance

-In the background, the plugin occasionally calls `git --numstat` for the
+In the background, the plugin calls `git --numstat` for the current buffer and
-current buffer.
-When developing the plugin I figured that calling the command
-every time lightline updates i.e., on every keystroke, is very expensive.
-So I
-decided to cache the result and update only when really needed.
+caches the result.

+If possible e.g., when an already open buffer is entered, the cache is used and
+no call to `git` is made. `git` is only executed when reading or writing to a
+buffer.
+See the `augroup` in [plugin/lightline/gitdiff.vim][augroup].

+If you have any suggestions to improve the performance, please let me know.
+I
+am happy to implement them on my own -- or you can create a pull request.

 # Bugs etc.